-- 1 tbsp salt
+- 1 teaspoon salt

-- 3 cloves garlic, sliced
+- 4 cloves garlic sliced

 - 4 sprigs thyme

-- 2 tbsp olive oil
+- 3 tablespoon olive oil

 - salt and pepper

-- fresh dill
+- 2 tablespoon fresh dill

-- Preheat oven to 500 degrees F.
+- Preheat oven to 425 degrees F.

 **Helpful tips and common mistakes

 When I was younger, I took advantage of every major holiday as a time to experiment with recipes.
-I remember one dinner when my sister and I decided to cook a feast for our family.
+I remember one Christmas when my sister and I decided to cook a feast for our family.
 One of the sides included roasted potatoes - I mean how can you mess up roasted potatoes?
 Turns out it was harder than we expected.
 Even after 45 minutes, the potatoes weren't quite what we had hoped for.
-Fast forward years later and I am now a pro at producing the best roasted potatoes and I'm here to share my tips.
+Fast forward years later and I am now a pro at producing the tastiest roasted potatoes and I'm here to share my tips.